Cost to Stain a Fence

 Can I Apply Fence Stain Myself?

-But even if you decide to use a roller or sprayer, always use a brush for the tops and edges plus any hard to reach areas, such as the small spaces between fence panels and posts.
+But even if you decide to use a roller or sprayer, always use a brush for the tops and edges, plus any hard-to-reach areas, such as the small spaces between fence panels and posts.

 Rolling is not a recommended method for staining because it tends to leave the fence finished with uneven marks which need fixing afterwards.

 Remember, when applying coats, you should complete an entire fence section at a time to avoid lap marks.
-Make sure your fence is clean before applying the paint stain, brush down to remove any dust, mould or mildew.
+Make sure your fence is clean before applying the paint stain, and brush down to remove any dust, mould or mildew.

-Then check the weather before you begin as you don't want to stain in extreme heat or cold, plus the fence needs to be dry so avoid rainy days and wait a few days after the last rainfall before starting.
+Then check the weather before you begin, as you don't want to stain in extreme heat or cold, plus the fence needs to be dry, so avoid rainy days and wait a few days after the last rainfall before starting.

 In terms of how many coats need to be applied, always follow the stain/paint manufacturer's instructions on how many coats will be required.
 When it comes to choosing the right stain, just ensure that the product is for exterior use and also make sure you buy enough to treat the fence with the requisite number of coats.

-Finally, there is no point applying paint or stain to an old, rotten fence, once rot sets in the fence will need replacing not staining or painting!
+Finally, there is no point applying paint or stain to an old, rotten fence.
+Once rot sets in, the fence will need replacing, not staining or painting.

 Building Regulations & Planning Permission for Fence Staining

-Before you paint or stain your fence, you may want to make sure that it's your fence to treat!
+Before you paint or stain your fence, you may want to make sure that it's your fence to treat.
 Many are not entirely sure which fence is their responsibility and which is their neighbour's.

-So when it comes to repairs and maintenance, you need to find out who is responsible for what.
+So, when it comes to repairs and maintenance, you need to find out who is responsible for what.

 There is no law about who owns the boundaries around your property and which side of the fence you are responsible for, but you could check the deeds to your home to find out if there are any boundary agreements in place.